samtron1412/docs/archlinux/makepkg.md

 Packages that fail to build because of this should be reported on the bug tracker (or in the case of AUR packages, to the package maintainer)

+## Improving compile times
+### tmpfs
+As compiling requires many I/O operations and handling of small files, moving the working directory to a tmpfs may bring improvements in build times. `BUILDDIR=/tmp/makepkg`

+>Avoid compiling larger packages in tmpfs to prevent running out of memory.

+Any package compiled in tmpfs will not persist across reboot.
+Consider setting the PKGDEST option appropriately to move the built package automatically to another (persistent) directory.

+### ccache
+Using ccache